Visit the Society of California Pioneers website >>

 One of the society's original aims was to "perpetuate the memory of those whose sagacity, enterprise, and love of independence induced them to settle in the wilderness," qualities that San Franciscans can appreciate to this day.
 Though most of the original archive was lost in the earthquake and fire of 1906, John Sutter's diary detailing the discovery of gold survived in a vault.
 The collection has gradually been rebuilt and includes rare manuscripts, photographs, business papers, decorative objects, and even menus, ads, and business cards.
 The society's curators sift through the rangy collection, mining it for stories to be told through rotating exhibitions.
 They also host online exhibitions.

-The museum is free and open to the public from 10 am to 5 pm, Wednesday to Saturday.
+The museum is free and open to the public from 10 am to 4 pm on Fridays and the first Saturday of the month.
 A suggested donation of $5 helps support education programs.
 Guided tours and programs for school groups are free with advance reservations.
-After a day of exploration, drop in next door to The Commissary for a drink or dinner.